menu

 Polarised

-The Knox Blue combines matte black frames with blue temples for a sports look that's sharp without being over the top Blue mirror lenses catch the light nicely and do a solid job of dealing with harsh glare on those days when the NZ sun isn't holding back The blue temple detail breaks up the black..
+The Knox Blue combines matte black frames with blue temples for a sports look that's sharp without being over the top.
+The blue mirror lenses catch the light and handle harsh glare on the days when the NZ sun isn't holding back.
+The blue temple detail breaks up the black just enough to give these s..

 $24.00